 Before COVID-19, lenders were reporting a less than 2 percent delinquency rate in Nevada.
 By April, that number was 7.97, so there’s a good chance some of you reading this have been affected, or you know someone who has.

 The good news is that the 2008 recession provided numerous lessons on how to prevent future foreclosure crises.
 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), passed by the U.S. Congress, made a number of changes to protect families from eviction and foreclosure.
 And in Nevada, on March 29, 2020, Governor Steve Sisolak announced a statewide moratorium on evictions as part of the State of Emergency declared in response to COVID-19.
-This moratorium is intended to lift in phases; you can find the most recent updates here.
+Governor Sisolak announced a new eviction moratorium in December, which will begin just after midnight on Tuesday, Dec.
+15 and apply to tenants who are unable to pay their rent and extend through March 31, 2021.
+Governor Sisolak said that it will not, however, prohibit certain evictions, including lease breaches for unlawful activity or nuisance.

 As with everything related to COVID-19, things are constantly changing and there are many details to understand.
 If you’re a homeowner or renter struggling to make your payments, get advice from a reputable source and then take action.
 You don’t want to wait on something this important.